axelvaldez/radical-companies/_posts/escape-from-freedom/2024-12-17-escape-from-freedom.markdown

 ---

 <div style='display:none; '>
  <p>A book by Eric Fromm that explores the psychological and social dynamics of freedom.
-The book was published in 1941, the reminder came from Pim de Morre, Corporate Rebels.</p>
+The book was published in 1941.
+Pim de Morre, Corporate Rebels, reminded me of this nook which I read when I was 18-19 years old (I am 73 now).</p>
 </div>

 <h1></h1>